in his pajamas, Tony finished brushing his teeth, then slid into

 most!
 Fifteen years?"

-"Well," Anna said with a chuckle, "This is eternity, and now it's actually been quite a bit longer than fifteen years."
+"Well," Anna said with a chuckle, "This is eternity--and now, while we've been talking, it's actually been quite a bit longer than fifteen years."

 that same sense of familiarity Tony had developed with the others he